WHAT precautions are you taking concerning covid-19?

 With that in mind, here are a few more things we want you to know:

-· We have always used hand sanitizer between each of our house visits, but in hopes of going above our in-place protocols we are also using disposable rubber gloves during the entire time we are interacting with your fur baby, and your home.
+· We have always used hand sanitizer between each of our house visits, but in hopes of going above our in-place protocols we are also using disposable rubber gloves and masks during the entire time we are interacting with your fur baby, and your home.
+Gloves are changed after every visit.

 · After each visit is completed, we are using disinfecting wipes to sanitize our leashes and cell phones.